codemonger-io/cdk-rest-api-with-spec/README.md

 });
 ```

+After synthesizing the CDK stack, you will find a file `openapi.json` containing the OpenAPI definition created.

 Please refer to the [use cases](#use-cases) and the [API documentation](#api-documentation) for more details.
 You can also find a working example in the [`example`](./example) folder.